Carol A. Barnes: Primate Research

 Barnes has also done research to observe executive function changes with normative aging.
 Executive functions are the higher-order process humans take part in such as attention, decision making, impulse control, and emotional control.
 These functions are mediated by the activity of the prefrontal cortex.
 Once again studying macaques, Barnes and her team focused on two aspects of executive function, attentional monitoring and updating as well as set shifting.
 Attentional monitoring and updating allow for behavior changes with corresponding rule changes.
 For example, when two options are presented one is the correct choice initially; however, when the correct choice changes to the second option, attentional monitoring and updating help correct for the rule change and alter behavior in order to choose correctly.
 The change in behavior is mediated through a process of trial and error, which helps associate the right choice with certain behaviors.
 Barnes and her team found that older monkeys needed a greater number of trials to accurately account for a rule change.
 Suggesting that the executive system behind attentional monitoring and updating is impaired with aging.

 To study set shifting which is the ability to unconsciously shift attention between tasks while maintaining accuracy, Barnes presented macaque monkeys with an object recognition test of previously learned objects.
 She then presented interfering objects which required shifts between the object choice and evaluation of novel objects.
 Her results showed that older monkeys performed better on object recognition with this interference than younger monkeys.
 Thus set-shifting abilities seem to be maintained if not enhanced with aging.

 The most important discovery out of these studies, however, is that the two aspects of executive function, monitoring and updating and set-shifting, were shown to be independent systems that are affected differently with age.
 Thus, Barnes and her team suggest that changes in the prefrontal cortex can result from aging but different sub-regions within it show different patterns of aging.

 A final research contribution of Carol A Barnes involves the study of spatial networks and spatial memories in aging macaques.
 Barnes and her team studied brain activity in four different conditions for movement: cages, sitting, walking on a treadmill, and freely walking in space.
 The study found that younger macaques have distinct spatial networks for all four distinct conditions.
 However, older monkeys displayed less discrete activity of spatial networks.
 Meaning, all conditions evoked activation of the same undifferentiated network.
 This finding suggests dynamic network changes as a possible explanation for spatial cognition deficits.
 In other words, the spatial processing networks become less precise with age and may contribute to spatial memory loss or confusion.

-Academic Family

-Listed here are people who she worked closely with throughout her time as a graduate student and during her post-doc studies.